Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 WHERE 1 = 0;
 -- If you want to create an empty table (structure only),
 -- use WHERE 1 = 0 or similar condition.

+> To delete a table:
+DROP TABLE IF EXISTS titles_backup

+> To truncate a table i.e. to remove all rows from table:
+TRUNCATE TABLE titles_backup

 > Excercise: Create simple table 'Vendors' who are partners involved in publishing.